-5 things to do in Milwaukee this November
+5 things to do in Milwaukee in November 2021

 The holidays are fast approaching.
 Here in Milwaukee, it’s an opportunity to get out into the community, support local businesses, and support local families.